 You Will Be Forced to Eat at Some Accommodations

 Certain accommodations were so far in the middle of nowhere that without a vehicle we were forced to eat at the lodging.
 For example, the Kingshouse Hotel is quite isolated.
-If you show up to this accommodation hungry, you won’t have any other option than to eat there, which is what we did.
+If you show up at this accommodation hungry, you won’t have any other option than to eat there, which is what we did.

 The Oak Tree Inn has a nice and reasonably priced restaurant.
 We highly recommend you eat there!
 Here are the three places we dined along the Way: